zkorum/.github/profile/README.md

 There are no open-source solution of my knowledge that can be used to parse a government ID using Image Vision & ML, analyze video/picture of the user, compare the two and output a corresponding [Verifiable Credential](https://www.w3.org/TR/vc-data-model/).
 Essentially there is no open-source Know Your Customer (KYC) solution.
 And of course there is no open-source solution to go through this process in a privacy-preserving way.

-A privacy-preserving KYC library could be one of the tools included in Privency.
+A privacy-preserving KYC library could be one of the tools included in Privency.tech.
 This library could be reused in a variety of situation, from blockchain account abstraction to a traditional web auth server.

 To make the verification private, the actual analysis will either be done: